Search

 But what if you need to query your data by an attribute that isn't the partition key?
 This is where secondary indexes come in.
 DynamoDB supports two types of secondary indexes:

-Global Secondary Index (GSI) - An index with a partition key and optional sort key that differs from the table's partition key.
+- Global Secondary Index (GSI) - An index with a partition key and optional sort key that differs from the table's partition key.
 GSIs allow you to query items based on attributes other than the table's partition key.
+Since GSIs use a different partition key, the data is stored on entirely different physical partitions from the base table and is replicated separately.

-Local Secondary Index (LSI) - An index with the same partition key as the table's primary key but a different sort key.
-LSIs enable range queries and sorting within a partition, providing an alternative to GSIs when querying items with the same partition key.
+- Local Secondary Index (LSI) - An index with the same partition key as the table's primary key but a different sort key.
+LSIs enable range queries and sorting within a partition.
+Since LSIs use the same partition key as the base table, they are stored on the same physical partitions as the items they're indexing.

 Practically, in both cases, these indexes are just configured in the AWS console or via the AWS SDK.
 DynamoDB handles the rest, ensuring that these indexes are maintained and updated as data changes.

 You'll want to introduce a GSI in situations where you need to query data efficiently by an attribute that isn't the partition key.
-For example, if you have a chat table with messages for your chat application, then your main table's partition key would likely be chat_id with a sort key on timestamp.
+For example, if you have a chat table with messages for your chat application, then your main table's partition key would likely be chat_id with a sort key on message_id.
 This way, you can easily get all messages for a given chat sorted by time.
 But what if you want to show users all the messages they've sent across all chats?
-Now you'd need a GSI with a partition key of user_id and (optionally) a sort key on timestamp.
+Now you'd need a GSI with a partition key of user_id and a sort key of message_id.

 LSIs are useful when you need to perform range queries or sorting within a partition on a different attribute than the sort key.
-Going back to our chat application, we already can sort by timestamp within a chat group, but what if we want to query all messages by a specific user within a chat group?
-We could create an LSI on the user_id attribute to facilitate those queries.
+Going back to our chat application, we already can sort by message_id within a chat group, but what if we want to query messages with the most attachments within a chat group?
+We could create an LSI on the num_attachments attribute to facilitate those queries and quickly find messages with many attachments.
+One important caveat: LSIs can only be defined at table creation time and cannot be added or removed later, so you need to plan ahead.

 But what is actually happening under the hood?